Rubus caesius: Description

+Similar species

+The species is similar to and often confused with forms of Rubus fruticosus.

 Distribution and habitat

 Rubus caesius is widely distributed across much of Europe and Asia from Ireland and Portugal as far east as Xinjiang Province in western China.
 It has also become sparingly naturalized in scattered locations in Argentina, Canada, and the United States.

 It most often inhabits areas with rocky, basic soil and light shade.
 It is often found in forest margins, coppices, rocky broadleaf woods and waterside thickets.